There’s no such thing as “one-size-fits-all” cybersecurity. Multinational corporations face different cyber risks than smaller organizations.

 Step 6: Monitor and Review Effectiveness

-For a long time, audits were considered a primary review mechanism for ensuring IT security.
-Unfortunately, as malicious actors continually evolve their methodologies to thwart security controls, organizations need to maintain a risk management program that continuously monitors their IT environments for new threats.
+For many years, organizations relied on penetration testing and periodic audits to establish and ensure their IT security.
+But as malicious actors continually evolve their methodologies to thwart security controls, your organization needs to adjust its security policies, and maintain a risk management program that continuously monitors your IT environment for new threats.

-Moreover, your risk analysis needs to be flexible and able to adjust to these new threats.
+Your risk analysis needs to be flexible, too.
 For example, as part of the risk mitigation process, you need to think about your response mechanisms so that you can maintain a robust cybersecurity profile.

-With our workflow tagging, you can assign tasks to the individuals in your organization responsible for the activities involved in risk assessment, risk analysis, and risk mitigation.
+Its workflow tagging lets you easily assign tasks for the activities involved in risk assessment, risk analysis, and risk mitigation, and its ServiceNow connector enables two-way communication with that popular workflow application.